fm16191/spotify-recorder/README.md

 - Record a song given a share link

 Features to be added in future :
+- [] Migrate to argparse
-- Add bitrate and file extension choice support.
+- [] Add bitrate and file extension choice support.
-- Record a song based on user's likes.
+- [] Record a song based on user's likes.
-- Record the current played song.
+- [] Record the current played song.
-- Record multiple songs, and split them.
+- [] Record multiple songs, and split them.
-- Add support for pipewire
+- [] Add support for pipewire
+- [] Filter tracks by user's market availability

 ## Dependencies :
 `Python 3+` with `python-dotenv` and `spotipy` modules.

-`jq, mp3splt, ffmpeg`
+`jq, mp3splt, ffmpeg, pulseaudio-utils`

 ## Installation :
 `git clone --recurse-submodules https://github.com/fm16191/spotify-recorder.git`